facebook pixel Skip to main content

 If you’re ready to join this movement, we encourage you to enroll in our flagship training, the Fellowship in Functional & Integrative Psychiatry.
 This popular training includes over 300+ hours of research-backed curriculum on how to treat the root causes of mental illness.
 It’s the best value for busy clinicians who want to enhance their practice with science-backed protocols to deliver real patient wellness, particularly for drug-resistant patients.
 Our goal is to provide comprehensive training to as many clinicians as possible – and positively transform as many patient lives as possible with whole-person care.
 Learn more about the Fellowship and save $500 when you enroll at the early bird rate today!

 Are you ready to learn precision medicine protocols to help treat mold toxicity in your patients?
-Book a private phone call now to learn more about the Fellowship in Functional & Integrative Psychiatry.
+Enroll in our certified Fellowship for professionals!
+Book a private phone call now to learn more and discuss scholarships.

 Learn More & Book a Call Today!